ShiraTheMogul/ShiraTheMogul/README.md

 ## S'mae pawb!

-I'm a Welsh, Jewish, trans person who primarily makes ROM Hacks.
+I'm a Welsh, Jewish, trans person who primarily makes ROM Hacks, but has gotten into making linguistics-based projects more recently.
 I am currently in the University of Essex studying Teaching English as a Foreign Language (TEFL).

 # Yr Nawr
 - 🔭 I’m currently working on [ShiraTheMogul/jep-hack](https://github.com/ShiraTheMogul/jep-hack)